 There are many reasons for bowel obstruction.
 Depending on your age and medical history, you might be more susceptible to certain types of bowel obstruction.

-In adults, common causes of bowel obstruction are:
+In adults, the most common causes of bowel obstruction are:

-- adhesions – scar-like bands of tissue that can form after abdominal or pelvic surgery
+- adhesions — these are scar-like bands of tissue that can form between organs that shouldn't be connected, usually after abdominal or pelvic surgery

-- inflammatory bowel diseases such as Crohn's disease
+- inflammatory bowel disease, such as Crohn's disease

 - severe constipation